-By: Beth Crane, VP of Data at Sight Machine
+By: Beth Crane, SVP, Delivery and Transformation at Sight Machine

 Among manufacturers, unplanned downtime related to system maintenance is a common source of decreased productivity and profits.
 As access to data increases, manufacturers are aiming to leverage sophisticated data models to predict maintenance requirements and optimize the timing of downtime.
 When successful, these predictive maintenance efforts can significantly reduce the costly unplanned downtime associated with machine failures.